CSStarfish/Class-Responses/July14Response.md

    **5. Stretch goal:  again, instead of using misc.ascent(), apply the pooling filter to one of your transformed images.**

-**C.The lecture for today (Coding with Convolutional Neural Network) compared the application of our previously specified deep neural network with a newly specified convolutional neural network.
+**C. The lecture for today (Coding with Convolutional Neural Network) compared the application of our previously specified deep neural network with a newly specified convolutional neural network.
 Instead of using the fashion_MNIST dataset, use the mnist dataset (the hand written letters) to train and compare your DNN and CNN output.**

    **1. Were you able to improve your model by adding the Conv2D and MaxPooling2D layers to your neural network?
 Plot the convolutions graphically, include them in your response and describe them.**